analysis-tools-dev/static-analysis/README.md

 - [revive](https://revive.run) — Fast, configurable, extensible, flexible, and beautiful linter for Go.
 Drop-in replacement of golint.

-- [safesql](https://github.com/stripe/safesql) :warning: — Static analysis tool for Golang that protects against SQL injections.
+- [safesql](https://github.com/stripe/safesql) — Static analysis tool for Golang that protects against SQL injections.

-- [shisho](https://github.com/flatt-security/shisho) :warning: — A lightweight static code analyzer designed for developers and security teams.
+- [shisho](https://github.com/flatt-security/shisho) — A lightweight static code analyzer designed for developers and security teams.
 It allows you to analyze and transform source code with an intuitive DSL similar to sed, but for code.

 - [staticcheck](https://staticcheck.io) — Go static analysis that specialises in finding bugs, simplifying code and improving performance.